parseword/nolovia/README.md

 This will generate a file named `blackhole.conf`.

-4. Copy `blackhole.conf` and the included `blackhole.zone` file somewhere that makes sense for your system, like `/var/named/` or `c:\bind\`.
+4. Copy `blackhole.conf` and the included `blackhole.zone` file to locations that suit your `bind` installation, like `/var/named/` or `c:\bind\`.

-5. Edit your `named.conf` to define an access control list (ACL) named "recursers," this will define who's allowed to query your DNS server recursively.
+5. Edit your `named.conf` to define an access control list (ACL) named "recursers," this will determine who's allowed to query your DNS server recursively.
 For security purposes, only hosts on your local network should be allowed:

     acl recursers {